alexmnv/react-navtree/README.md

 **`NavTree.focus(path)`** is used for imperative navigation.

-**`NavTree.resolve(event)`** is used for resolving an event (key press) to a node that should be focused.
+**`NavTree.resolve(event)`** is used for resolving an event (key press) to a node that should be focused next.
-Each tree node must have so-called "resolve function" defined by user.
-When an event (key press) occurs,

 ##### Navigation resolving

-Navigation resolving is a process of finding a node that should be focused according to an event and the previously focused node.
+_Navigation resolving_ is a process of finding a node that should be focused next when an event occurred.

-Each tree node must have so-called "resolve function" defined by user, which is responsible for managing focus transition within the node's direct nodes.
+Each node in the navigation tree must have so-called "resolve function" that is responsible for finding a node that should receive focus according to an event and previously focused node.

+\* By default, if resolve function is not provided, `navDynamic` is used.

 ###### Resolving process:

 1) Resolving Up: Starting at the deepest focused node, the event is propagated up the tree _until_ it is resolved.
-2) Resolving Down: Starting at the last node in phase #1, the event is propagated down the tree _as long as_ it is resolved.
+2) Resolving Down: Starting at the resolved node in phase #1, the event is propagated down the tree _as long as_ it is resolved.
 3) Focus: The destination node (the last one in phase #2) gets focused.

 \* event is resolved if the node's "resolve function" returns a child node ID or NULL (itself)